antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

 The previous task has shown that a number of WNT pathway genes were represented in the result list.
-Since we have generated a heatmap in the previous question  with the wnt pathway gene from th etest results.
+Since we have generated a heatmap in the previous question  with the wnt pathway gene from the latst results.
 We can also  make a heatmap directly without any test.

 * Go to the main screen select generate a heatmap and select the wnt path way from the text database.

+A:
 ![](_static/images/MolGenCRC/marra_unbiased_wnt.png "Figure 2: heatmap").

-* The samples are clearly separeted in normal vs adenoma.
+* The samples are clearly seperated in normal vs adenoma.
 It's different and less pronounced compared to the previous heatmap.
 Do you think this is special? , Why or Why not.

 * In what way is the heatmap your generated different compared to the previous one.

 ### MSI / MSS in CRC

-In the previous tasks we have introduced the R2 platform and looked at differences between Normal and Colon tissu by looking at differentially expressed genes.
-For many cancers types it is important to focus on subtyping meaning identifying subgroups within CRCdatasets R2 is hosting.
+In the previous tasks we have introduced the R2 platform and looked at differences between Normal and Colon tissue by looking at differentially expressed genes.
+For many cancers types it is important to focus on subtyping meaning identifying subgroups within CRC datasets R2 is hosting.
 As already discussed, CRC has 4 CMS subtypes, one of the characterics of CMS I, is MSI instability.

 The genomic instability in colon cancer can be divided into at least two major types, microsatellite instability (MSI) or chromosomal instability (CIN).
 Microsatellite instability (MSI) is caused by mutations in DNA mismatch repair genes such as MLH1, MSH2, MSH6, and PMS2, and it is found in 10% to 15% of sporadic colorectal cancers (CRCs).
 The presence of MSI predicts a good outcome in colorectal cancer.